meanie/meanie/README.md

 You can also run these tasks individually if needed.

 ### Build
 Build the application and populate the public folder with compiled javascript, stylesheets and static assets.
+The build task also lints your files and runs your tests prior to building.
 ```shell
 $ gulp build
 ```